 If this peace process is carried out successfully, the mentioned statistics would rise dramatically.
 On one hand, the actors of the conflict (both legal and illegal) could march toward the unemployment lines.
 On the other hand, due to the peace agreement and the ceasefire deal, the local economy will have a shortcut of income since money produced by legal and illegal activities (such as extortion, kidnaping, illegal mining, international aid, the budget of defense, etc.) will be reduced.
 With these consequences, the desired peace is at stake.
 Unemployment and informality do not lead to a dignified lifestyle that can dissuade people from taking arms and combatting inequality, which in Colombia is one of the highest in the continent.

 In order to face this large labor force left over from the armed conflict, Colombia has to undergo one of many more structural transformations in order to decrease unemployment, and most importantly, informal employment.
-One of the structural transformations that
+One of the structural transformations that is needed is the differentiation of the minimum statutory salary according to the socioeconomic situation of each region of the country.

 Despite the decentralized model adopted by the Constitution, Colombia has the same minimum statutory salary across the entire country, regardless of the huge socioeconomic differences that exist among its regions.
-Its amount is supposed to be determined annually by a commission that represents the government, the
+Its amount is supposed to be determined annually by a commission that represents the government, the unions and the employers.
+However, if the commission does not reach a consensus, the government fixes the minimum statutory salary unilaterally, considering the average Gross Domestic Product and Consumer Price Index.
+Sadly, in practice, this is what happens most times.

 This situation alone explains the high levels of informality.
 More than half of the employers (according to the statistics shown above) are not able to pay the minimum statutory salary given the economic situation of their region.
 These informal workers are excluded from most of the social security system, which leads to bigger problems—for example, an unprotected elder population that does not have a retirement pension or a working class that does not receive the payment of the minimum undisputed rights.